Hiroreco/enreco-archive/recap-data/chapter2/day2/edges/liz-nerissa-c2d2.md

 <!-- title: The Fumbler -->

-Elizabeth had earned herself a brand new title today—**the Fumbler**—all thanks to a string of thoroughly embarrassing interactions with the ever-composed blue maiden, Nerissa.
+Elizabeth had earned herself a brand new title today—**the Fumbler**—all thanks to a string of thoroughly embarrassing interactions with the ever-composed Blue Maiden, Nerissa.
 It was almost comedic, the sheer consistency with which the red knight managed to fumble the bag.
 No self-respecting _Romeo_ would’ve ever acted like _that_ (see [Elizabeth](#node:liz)).

 It all began when Nerissa reached out first—just a casual, friendly call from one companion to another.
 But what did Elizabeth say?
 Nothing.
 She was so flustered she couldn’t even form a sentence.
 The situation was so dire, so awkward, that Nerissa had to resort to the psychic route and communicate _directly into her mind_.
 That’s not romantic.
 That’s _tragic_.